geocolon/Map-API-07-02-2018/README.md

 # M*Socket messenger
 I created this project to understand how to use socket.io, I wanted to create an instant messenger app.

-This is an application uses M*Socket (Socket.io) technology to create a person to person(s) instant messenger web app.
+This is an application uses Web Socket (Socket.io) technology to create a person to person(s) instant messenger web app.
 The frontend is powered by React, Redux, Socket.io client.
 The server is a NodeJS Express server, using MongoDB and Passport for creating an account.

 Once you have created a account and use the messenger feature, all messages will be deleted once all parties are sign out.